-- Large, known companies who are usually certified according to ISO, DIN, and VDMA norms
+- Large, known companies who are usually certified according to ISO, DIN, and VDMA norms.

-- Known these companies over several years
+- Known these companies over several years.

 - Regular contact, visits, and meetings

-- Moderate risk, 12% of suppliers
+- Moderate risk, 8% of suppliers

-From South and Eastern Europe, Middle East, USA, and few in India
+From South and Eastern Europe, Middle East, USA,

-- Moderate risk of deviations regarding OECD Guidelines for Multinational Enterprises, ILO, UN, CPI Efforts to track these suppliers is higher because of less physical visits at the supplier locations - High risk, 1% of suppliers
+Moderate risk of deviations regarding OECD Guidelines for Multinational Enterprises, ILO, UN, CPI

+Efforts to track these suppliers is higher because of less physical visits at the supplier locations.

+• High risk, 1% of suppliers